carloslodelar/cardano-course/setting-up-a-local-cluster/from-byron-to-shelley.md

 IMPORTANT: You need to restart the nodes to pick up the new configuration.

-As soon as you restart the second node and produce a block with it, the update proposal has received the required endorsements.
+As soon as you restart the second node and produce a block with it, the update proposal will receive the required endorsements.
 It becomes a candidate, and the `epochNo` is set at which the transition will take place if it becomes a stable candidate.

 {% code overflow="wrap" %}
 ```